🔥Symbiosis Mint-Burn Process

 Steps 1-7 shown in Schemes 1 and 2 are a part of each cross-chain operation.
 Please refer to Symbiosis Routing Contracts to see how the core smart contracts interact with each other during cross-chain operations performed via the Symbiosis protocol.

 About relayers.
 The Symbiosis relayers network is a P2P network with built-in crypto-economic incentivization mechanisms.
 The relayers network is an off-chain part of the Symbiosis protocol.
 The main purpose of the network is a fast, accurate, and secure transfer of information about cross-chain operations performed via the Symbiosis protocol.
-Please refer to Symbiosis Relayers Network for more information.
+Please refer to Relayers network for more information.

 SIS is the token of the Symbiosis protocol.
 Token holders can bridge their SIS tokens from Ethereum to the BNB chain via the Symbiosis protocol: Schemes 3, 4 below.